mattip/numpy/doc/source/reference/random/extending.rst

 New Basic RNGs
 ==============
-`~RandomGenerator` can be used with other user-provided basic RNGs.
-The simplest way to write a new basic RNG is to examine the pyx file of one of the existing basic RNGs.
+`~RandomGenerator` can be used with other user-provided bit generators.
+The simplest way to write a new bit generator is to examine the pyx file of one of the existing bit generators.
 The key structure that must be provided is the ``capsule`` which contains a ``PyCapsule`` to a struct pointer of type ``brng_t``,